 You can use a memorial and services memorandum to share your wishes for your service, people who should be notified when you pass away, instructions regarding your remains, and information you would like to be included in your obituary.
 If you do not provide this information in advance, your grieving family will be left to guess about what you would have wanted.
 This could lead to unnecessary stress and conflict at a time when they are likely to be feeling emotionally overwrought.

 Contact Us Today

 Certain situations can bring our own mortality to the forefront of our minds, and the coronavirus provides a reminder of how important it is to have an estate plan in place in case the unexpected happens.
 Our foremost goal is to assure you that if you become ill, your own care and the needs of your family will be addressed.
-Contact us today to set up a meeting, virtually or in person.
+Contact us today to set up a meeting.